vijay-varadarajan/5_Web_to_Sheet_Logger/README.md

 ## Usage

 1. **Select Text**
-   - Highlight any text on a webpage
+   - Highlight any text - single or multiple - on a webpage
    - A "Save to Sheet" button will appear below the selection

 2. **Save Highlights**